telerik/maui-docs/controls/datagrid/columns/header.md

 ## Color on Hover

-You can change the background color of the column header on hover visual state by setting the `BackgroundColor` property.
+You can change the hover state background color of the column header by setting the `BackgroundColor` property.

 The following example demonstrates how to apply the `BackGroundColor` property to the DataGrid header for its hover visual state: